LingjieFan/ObjectC/README.md

 ![watchers](https://img.shields.io/github/watchers/LingjieFan/ObjectC?style=social)
 ![commit](https://img.shields.io/github/last-commit/LingjieFan/ObjectC)

 ObjectC is a C library for object-oriented programming (OOP) features.
 Add OOP features to C!
 No macro definition!
 No new syntax!
-Only C.
+Only C. **ObjectC is more like a coding standard for C**.

 Key features for object-oriented programming (OOP) are included: